-Tualang trees are found in the rainforests of Southeast Asia, in countries such as Thailand, Indonesia and Malaysia.
-They are some of the tallest rainforest trees.
-They can grow over 80 m (262 ft.) tall.
 Tualangs have very smooth bark, making them difficult for animals to climb.
-This is beneficial to the giant honey bees that make their nests high in the tree’s branches.
+This is beneficial to the giant honey bee, an insect that nests high in the tree’s branches.

-Tualang trees have buttress roots, which make them more stable and also spread their roots out over the rainforest floor.
+Tualang trees have buttress roots, making them both more stable and able to reach more nutrients.

-Many epiphytes avoid harming the plant on which they grow.
-This isn’t the case with strangler figs, which eventually kill the host plant.
+Many epiphytes avoid harming the plants on which they grow.
+This isn’t the case with strangler figs, which kill the host plants.

-Strangler figs begin life in the branches of other trees.
-As strangler figs grow, their roots descend to the forest floor.
-Their stems wrap around the host tree, until they form a lattice.
-The fig is now able to capture more sunlight and draw up more nutrients that the tree in which it grows.
-The host tree eventually dies.
+A strangler fig begins life in the branches of another tree.
+As the fig grows, its roots descend to the forest floor.
+Its stem then wraps around the host tree, forming a lattice.
+The fig is now able to capture more sunlight and draw up more nutrients than its host, which eventually dies.

 The strangler fig lattice, which is often formed by more than one fig, is by then strong enough to support its own weight.
 It remains standing even when the host tree has rotted away.

 The strangler fig is an extremely important plant in the rainforest ecosystem.
 Its fruit is food for many rainforest animals.

 Rafflesia arnoldii flowers can reach 1 m (3 ft.) in diameter.
 They produce a smell like rotting flesh, which is how they got the name ‘Corpse Flower’.
 This scent attracts the flies which will pollinate the flower.